quiquee/obc-docs/protocol-spec.md

 Early blockchain technology serves a set of purposes but is often not well-suited for the needs of specific industries.
 To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of specific industry use cases , extending the learning of the pioneers in this field while also addressing issues such as scalability.
 Open Blockchain provides a new approach to enable permissioned networks, privacy, and confidentially on multiple blockchain networks.

 ### 1.3 Terminology
-These terminologies are defined within the limited scope of this specification to help readers understand clearly and precisely the concepts described here.
+The following terminology is defined within the limited scope of this specification to help readers understand clearly and precisely the concepts described here.

 **Transaction** is a request to the blockchain to execute a function on the ledger.
 The function is implemented by a **chaincode**.